 GENERAL QUESTIONS FOR PEOPLE READING MY PERSONAL STATEMENT:

 Should I provide any more evidence of my leadership skills, confidence, and ability to lead/manage a classroom?
 Or should I just leave that to my recommendation letter writers?
 If I put it in the personal statement, any idea where it should go?

+Leave that to the letters of rec.
+If they want to see more leadership they can look at your resume and “extra-curriculars.”

 Does my personal statement answer the question of why I want to teach mathematics?

+Yes, I think you could strengthen this aspect by adding a summary paragraph at the end.
+Say something like… what began with a young lady teaching strangers in a foreign country has led to this professional seeking a career change—to serve my neighbor… something like that.
+You’re the one whose passionate about this.
+Make it your own.
+Make it stand out.
+You have to JUMP off the page.
+This is your opportunity to stand out from all of the other candidates.
+DO IT!

 Can you “see” me in the personal statement—or could it have been written by anyone?
 If its too generic, how do you think I could let a little more of myself shine through?

+It’s definitely not generic.
+I do however think that more passion could strengthen your statement.
+That passion is what will separate you from someone who just wants to do this to go to grad school.
+Don’t be afraid to be vulnerable.
+You have to take risks to get anywhere in life.
+You know that—otherwise you wouldn’t be applying for this program.